naschorr/greasemonkey-scripts/README.md

 ## Fidelity Landing Page Tweaker
 Fidelity's landing page defaults to showing daily data for the DJIA.
 I'm more interested in the S&P 500 data, so this script will automatically select that data when loading the landing page.
 It's also configurable, and allows users to select any of the available markets, and any of the available timeframes.

+## IKEA Gift Card Balance Checker Improvement
+IKEA's gift card balance checker is incredibly frustrating to copy + paste into, as for some reason they decided that you should only enter the last 13 digits in the card number.
+This wouldn't be too bad, however the gift card site that provides the card number and PIN forces you to copy the whole thing!
+This little userscript intercepts data being pasted into the input, modifies it to play nice with their formatting, and then clicks submit to open the PIN input.

 ## Old Reddit Redirector
 Redirects non-`old.reddit.com` URLs to `old.reddit.com`.